 Read more: Video: How the shape of food provides insight into how they keep us healthy

 A disturbing talk presented at the innovative TedX program by Robyn O’Brien, an advocate for food safety.
 Robyn is a former food industry analyst, Fulbright grant recipient, author and mother of four, who brings unique insight into the impact the global food system is having on our health.
-Once
+Once you watch the video, visit Robyn’s

 Read more: Video: How safe is our food supply?
 Food advocate Robyn O’Brien at TedX